knightjdr/cmgo/internal/interaction/knownbyrank/README.md

 * `known-by-rank.txt`: table with the proportion for each Nth best prey that are previously known interactors.

-In the below example, there are 10 baits with at least 1 prey and 80% of the first prey are previously known interactors.
-There are 8 baits with at least 3 preys and 70% of the third best preys are previously known.
+In the below example, there are 10 baits with at least 1 prey and 80% of the first preys are previously known interactors.
+There are 7 baits with at least 2 preys and 70% of the second best preys are previously known.

 ```